-The applicant markets different liquid preparations containing this enzyme as the active component, under various names including 'Spezyme SL' and 'GC 126', in other countries where its use is permitted (see Section 2.4.3 of this report).
+The applicant markets a liquid preparation containing this enzyme as the active constituent under the name 'Secura' in other countries where its use is permitted (see Section 2.5.3).

-The applicant has indicated the enzyme is to be used in accordance with Good Manufacturing Practice (GMP) i.e. the minimum amount is used to achieve the technological purpose.
+The applicant has indicated the enzyme is to be used at minimum levels necessary to achieve the desired effect, in accordance with Good Manufacturing Practice (GMP).